Tannu4369/HR_Analytics_Dashboard/README.md

 # HR_Analystics_Dashboard
-Power bi Dashbosrd
+Power bi Dashboard
-**Project obective as HR Analytics**
+**Project objective as HR Analytics**
 ----
-Help an organization to improve employees performance and improve employees retention (reduce attrition) by creating a HR analytics Dashboard.
+Help an organization to improve employee performance and improve employee retention (reduce attrition) by creating an HR analytics Dashboard.

  **Dashboard Setup****
  ----
  Scope of project- Ask which is asked as
-                    Output show of the dashboard Example-  Important objectives, Performance.
+                    Output shows the dashboard Example-  Important objectives, Performance.
-All thing shown in story form to use CSV or Other files.
+All things shown in story form should be used in CSV or other files.
 **STEPS OF SUPPORTING KPI STORY WITH THE STEP OF MS EXCEL** In CSV file open.
-But in CSV only one sheet make. we cannot make Pivot table because it's not Save.
+But in CSV only one sheet is made.
+We cannot make a Pivot table because it's not Saved.
 **Process****
 Open your CSV file on which your data have
 CTRL + A = Select All